To sell your silver bullion online is about as easy a process as being able to buy silver online.

 Do your research between both local and online bullion dealer bid prices.

-Do consider packaging and fully insuring shipping costs to the location where your bullion is being shipped and safely delivered to when sold.
+Do consider packaging and fully insured shipping costs to the location where your bullion is being shipped and safely delivered to when sold.

 Do consider, during high demand, high bullion price premium bullion market surges to sell some high premium bullion items you own and quickly convert the proceeds into lower premium bullion products (thus acquiring more troy ounces) or divert the funds into other, more undervalued asset classes at the time.